swcarpentry/r-novice-gapminder/06-data-subsetting.md

 > ## Learning Objectives {.objectives}
 >
+> * To be able to subset vectors, factors, matrices, lists, and data frames
+> * To be able to extract individual and multiple elements:
+>  * by index,
+>  * by name,
+>  * using comparison operations
+> * To be able to skip and remove elements from various data structures.
 >

 R has many powerful subset operators and mastering them will allow you to